 (C) Rule 3 does not apply to a workday if conditions are forecasted to trigger Rule 3 requirements, but employees work only at times when conditions are not forecasted to, and do not actually, trigger those requirements — for example, if employees finish work by 11:30 a.m. on a day when the temperature is not forecasted to, and does not actually, reach 80 degrees until 12:00 p.m.; and

-(D) Rules 3.5 and 3.6 apply if, at any point in the calendar year, a worksite temperature of at least 80 degrees is reasonably expected (as defined in Rule 3.1.4), even if particular work occurs, or workdays are, under 80 degrees, or are exempt under (B) or (C) above.
+(D) Rules 3.5 and 3.6 apply if, at any point in the calendar year, a worksite temperature of at least 80 degrees is reasonably expected (as defined in Rule [3.1.6][Deleted: ]), even if particular work occurs, or workdays are, under 80 degrees, or are exempt under (B) or (C) above.

 3.1.1 Temperature and increased risk conditions shall be assessed on a day-to-day basis.